Man’s mind, once stretched by a new idea,

 Now, go out there and try it this week.
 No procrastinating allowed.
 Muster up some courage and just do it.
-Then, assess how it went, learn from the experience and the try again.
+Then, assess how it went, learn from the experience, and then try again.
 It gets easier each time.
 I promise.

 Pick a communication challenge – something that you are nervous about doing or that’s clearly out of your comfort zone.
-Maybe it’s starting a conversation with your boss, asking for something you need someone to do, or admitting to someone that you were wrong.
+Maybe it’s starting a conversation with your boss, asking for something you need from someone, or admitting to someone that you were wrong.

 More Communication Tips

 If you’d like to learn more ways to become a more confident communicator you can find more in 52 Communication Tips.
-It’s a great tool for self-development, weekly staff meetings or family dinners to begin to improve your communications skills, one tip at a time.
+It’s a great tool to use for self-development, in weekly staff meetings, or at family dinners to begin to improve your communications skills, one tip at a time.

 Both comments and pings are currently closed.